jonghkim/awesome-machine-learning-management-research/README.md

 # Awesome Machine Learning & Management Research
 *Work-in-Progress*

 A curated list of machine learning (ML) research in academic management journals.
+(*If you want to contribute to this list, please send me a pull request or email me quantic.jh@gmail.com*)

 The purpose of this repository is intended to give an overview and cover the interesting topics in **Information Systems** and **Marketing** to serve as a short and non-exhaustive review on the intersection of ML and management research.
 In particular, I explored these two fields since they have historically served as the technical interface for conventional business school disciplines.
 Specifically, I mainly covered the following academic journals: